albertdahlin/dahbug/README.md

     print_filename: If set to true, the filename and line number from where dump() is called will be printed before the output.
     string_cap:     When strings are printed by dump() they will be capped to this length.
+                    If set to 0 or false, string cap will be disabled. line_endings    The line ending format your terminal is using.
+                    Can be set to: "LF" (linux), "CR" (old Mac) or "CRLF" (Windows) output_encoding The character encoding of your terminal, eg. "UTF-8", "ISO-8859-1", "ASCII" etc...
+Accepts all values that are listed by `mb_list_encodings()`
     indent:         When printing arrays, each level will be indented this number of spaces.
     max_depth:      The maximum number of recursions (levels) when printing arrays.
 ```